 The “develop and direct” requirement

 Activity that falls under the develop and direct category typically involves business management activities such as the daily management of personnel and business operations, the training and hiring of employees, and the management of the company’s finances.
 Business development activity, such as direction of marketing activities, pursuing and closing client leads, and meeting with prospective clients, also qualify as directing and developing the business.
 Passive investments are not E-2 eligible.
+In some cases it may be possible to substitute prior experience if you can receive proper training to do the job.

 Can I perform “hands-on” work or Perform Services at my E-2 company?